dlw10/nba-defensive-project/README.md

 ## Research Questions

-1. Can NBA player positions be accurately predicted using only defensive statistics?
+1. Can a player’s defensive statistics alone be used to accurately identify their NBA position?
-2. Do defensive metrics better reflect traditional positions or defensive playstyles?
+2. How do defensive box-score statistics profile NBA players’ defensive archetypes and/or playstyles?
-3. Which features are most important for distinguishing defensive roles?

 ---